-- These ten are part of the 613 laws given to the children of Israel.
+1. These ten are part of the 613 instructions/laws given to the children of Israel.

-- They are about our thoughts, speech, and actions towards God, others and our parents.
+2. They are about our thoughts, speech, and actions towards God, other people, and our parents.

-- This next Commandment on Sabbath keeping is one that makes a person shake their head at what has happened concerning it.
-If you have studied the Feast at any length you realize that this set apart day cannot be changed and Paul’s words from Galatians have been misconstrued by ignorant men.
-I could spend all day here but most already believe that Jesus/ Yeshua arose on Sunday and therefore we now worship on Sunday or they believe getting caught up with a day is bondage and a ritual.
+6. This next Commandment on Sabbath keeping is one that makes a person shake their head at what has happened concerning it.
+If you have studied the Feast at any length, you realize that this set apart day cannot be changed and Paul’s words from Galatians have been misconstrued by ignorant men.
+I could spend all day here, but many still believe that Jesus/ Yeshua arose on Sunday and therefore we now worship on Sunday or they believe getting caught up with a day is bondage and a ritual.
 The Father said to remember it and keep it holy.
 Set apart.
 Did He change His mind?
 No.

 Let’s look at a few verses concerning this.